I have excellent news for you: sounding professional is NOT about having perfect pronunciation.

 If you’re working in an international company, many of your colleagues probably have their own accents!
 It’s really not a big deal.

-Yes, cleaning up or fine-tuning your pronunciation will help you sound more natural in English, but it’s not where you should focus your attention first.
+Yes, fine-tuning your pronunciation will help you sound more natural in English, but it’s not where you should focus your attention first.

 Why You Need to Learn How to Use Your Voice and Breath Effectively